Getting Around Phuket

 Local Buses

-The buses run along the beach roads of the main resorts.
+The buses run between Phuket Town to the main beach resorts and back.
+There is no direct bus service between the main beach resorts such as Patong and Karon - the tuk-tuk drivers saw to that.
+You can board buses along the beach roads of the main resorts.
 In Phuket Town, they run from Ranong Road.
-There is no bus service between Patong and Karon - the tuk-tuk drivers saw to that.
 The bus services run from 7:00 am to 6:00pm so don't expect to find one in the evenings.

 National Buses

 If you want to travel to other provinces then the national bus service is a good option.
-The main bus station (Bor Kor Sor) is on Phang Nga Road in Phuket Town.
+The new main bus station (Bor Kor Sor) is on Thepkrassatri Road on the outskirts of Phuket Town.
 There are regular services to Bangkok, Ranong, Surat Thani, Hat Yai and most of the towns in-between.

 Longtails